1.2. 3. 4.

 The single center screw that snugs up the chassis end

-made clocking the MDT unit kind of a fraught bitch.
+made clocking the MDT unit a very little bit frustrating.
 It’s lugged on

 the other side but the lug has a lot of play in it so it’s not helpful.